schneems/schneems/_posts/2026-03-31-rubygems-fracture-incident-report.md

 ## Summary

-Two engineers, André Arko and Samuel Giddens, were working on RV together.
+Two engineers, André Arko and Samuel Giddins, were working on RV together.
 Each announced that they were leaving Ruby Central.
 Ruby Central, in turn, wanted to cleanly offboard them and sever ties with RubyGems.org production access, which was tightly coupled to GitHub access.
 However, Ruby Central lacked the structural ability to make this change directly (did not have admin controls on the GitHub Business/Enterprise).
 The resulting process was drawn out and poorly communicated internally and to the general public.

 This led to the GitHub access changes between September 10th-18th, 2025, that resulted in the walkout of paid contributors: André Arko (`indirect`), David Rodríguez (`deivid-rodriguez`), Ellen Dash (`duckinator`), Josef Šimánek (`simi`), Martin Emde (`martinemde`), and Samuel Giddins (`segiddins`).
 A group that refers to itself as **the maintainers**.